FlashDrag/resume-pavlo-myskov/README.md

 The GitHub page contains a list of the developer repositories with the links.
 Also the user can search for other user profiles and see their repositories.

 - ### Contact page
 The contact page designed to allow users to easily get in touch with the site owners or developers.
 It includes a form where users can input their name, email, and a brief description of their project.
+It uses EmailJS to send the message to the developer email address.

 ## Technologies Used
 The project is built using the following technologies: